tpalacino/translator/README.md

 # Azure Cognitive Services Translator
 ## Steps to use
 1. Clone the project
+2. Copy `.env.template` and rename to `.env`
+4. Paste your api key in the `.env` file
+5. Update the contents of the input.txt file
-2. In a terminal run:
+6. In a terminal run:
 ```sh
 npm run translate
 ```
-3. You're done
+7. Use your translated text